YijiaZhang1996/Machine-learning-for-finance/GroupProject/README.md

 ## Features Engineering/Features Construction

-Through the user and the merchant's previous behavior, extract new features.
-Here, the data from 20160101 to 20160515 are used to extract features, and the data from 20160516-20160615 are used as the training set.
+Feature engineering is the process of generating data that can be modeled from the original data.
+Its essence is an engineering activity.
+The purpose is to extract features from the original data reductively for use by algorithms and models.
+It can capture more complex relationships and make the model easier to interpret.The previous three features only mix all customers and merchants without identifying their individual behaviors.
+The results of such a model are not very good, so we refer to some articles and intend to construct some individual-size features for modeling.
+Data from 20160101 to 20160515 are used to extract features, and the data from 20160516-20160615 are used as the training set.

 ### User Features

+The purpose of constructing these features is that we hope to describe the user's behavior in more detail, including the user's normal consumption behavior, the actual receipt of the coupons and the use of the coupons.
+(1) For normal consumption behavior, we construct u_buy_count and u_merchant_count to represent the number of coupons received by users.
+(2) For the reception of a coupon, we construct the u_coupon_count variable, which is used to describe the number of coupons received by the user.
+(3) For the use of user coupons, we constructed a number of variables, describing the number of consumer coupons used by the user, the discount level of the consumer coupon, the distance between the merchant using the coupon and the user, etc.

-Using the existing features, we built the following 10 new features about user behavior, as shown in the following table.
+Using the existing features, we construct 10 new features, as shown in the following table.

 | id|New Features| Explanations|
 | --------  | :-----:  | :----:  |